istio/istio.io/content/en/docs/examples/virtual-machines/multi-network/index.md

     $ sudo dpkg -i istio-sidecar.deb
     {{< /text >}}

 1. Add the IP address of Istio ingress gateway to `/etc/hosts`.
-Revisit the [preparing the cluster](#preparing-the-kubernetes-cluster-for-vms) section to learn how to obtain the IP address.
+Revisit the instructions in the [Determining the Ingress IP and ports](/docs/tasks/traffic-management/ingress/ingress-control/#determining-the-ingress-ip-and-ports) section to learn how to obtain the IP address.
 The following example updates the `/etc/hosts` file with the {{< gloss >}}Istiod{{< /gloss >}} address:

     {{< text bash >}}